Simon Nkoli: Representation in media

 Nkoli has been the subject of several films.
-Canadian filmmaker John Greyson created A Moffie Called Simon (1986) while a member of the Simon Nkoli Anti-Apartheid Committee in Canada.
+Canadian filmmaker John Greyson created A Moffie Called Simon (1986) while a member of SNAAC.
 The short film covers Nkoli's imprisonment and the activism of gay Canadians in solidarity with him.
-It includes news footage and Nkoli's prison letters with his then-partner Roy Shepherd and Tim McCaskell.
-Nkoli and three other "murdered" South African AIDS activists are featured in Fig Trees (2009), Greyson's hybrid documentary-opera about the AIDS activism of Zackie Achmat and McCaskell.
-Alexander Chapman, as Nkoli, criticizes Bill Clinton and Bill Gates from his hospital bed with the line: "iPods and cell phones won’t lure me till you cure me now, Bill."
+It includes news footage and Nkoli's prison letters with Shepherd and McCaskell.
+Nkoli and three other deceased South African AIDS activists are featured in Fig Trees (2009), Greyson's hybrid documentary-opera about the AIDS activism of Achmat and McCaskell.
 Melanie Chait's Out in Africa (1989), South Africa's first film about the gay rights movement, is about Nkoli and another gay anti-apartheid activist named Ivan Toms.
-Beverley Ditsie's Simon & I (2002) is a documentary about her friendship and activism with Nkoli.
+Ditsie's Simon & I (2002) is a documentary about her friendship and activism with Nkoli.
 It includes interviews with people who knew him and footage from GLOW events, including the first pride march.

-In 2017, gay Xhosa musician Majola released a song called "Nkoli" on his album Boet/Sissy, Athi-Patra Ruga created a sculpture called Proposed Model for Tseko Simon Nkoli Memorial.
+Gay Xhosa musician Majola released a song in 2017 honoring Nkoli on his album Boet/Sissy.
+Athi-Patra Ruga created a sculpture called Proposed Model for Tseko Simon Nkoli Memorial which was displayed at Zeitz Museum of Contemporary Art Africa.
+Conceived by Ruga as a "monument", the golden sculpture depicts a person lying down and covered in jewels and artificial flowers.

-At least two theater productions have been created in honor of Nkoli.
-Robert Colman's Your Loving Simon (2003) focused on Nkoli's imprisonment and the hundreds of letters he wrote during that time.
-The production featured two actors—one in the role of Nkoli and the other as a fictional co-defendant.
-In November 2023, Nkoli: The Vogue Opera premiered at Johannesburg's Market Theatre.
-Developed as GLOW: The Life and Trials of Simon Nkoli, the production began in 2020 as a workshopped collaboration between South African composer Phillip Miller, the cast members, and various consultants who had known Nkoli (including his mother, fellow activist Beverly Ditsie, and defence lawyer Caroline Heaton-Nicholls).
-The final product incorporated opera, voguing and other aspects of Ballroom culture, hip-hop, rap, anti-Apartheid protest songs, and other elements.
-It was written by Miller and South African musician Gyre, and directed by British actor Rikki Beadle-Blair.
+Robert Colman's play, Your Loving Simon, focuses on Nkoli's imprisonment during the Delmas Treason Trial and the hundreds of letters he wrote during that time.
+The play's title is the phrase Nkoli sometimes used to close his letters to Shepherd.
+First performed in 2003 at Johannesburg's Market Theatre, it features two actors—one in the role of Nkoli and the other as his fictional co-defendant.

+The Market Theatre hosted the premiere of another play, Nkoli: The Vogue Opera, in November 2023.
+Composed by Phillip Miller and S’bo Gyre and directed by Rikki Beadle-Blair, the play was developed in consultation with people who had known Nkoli including his mother, Ditsie, and Heaton-Nicholls.
+The show is constructed as a vogue dance competition, with every category representing a different scene from Nkoli's life.

 Honours

 During Nkoli's post-acquittal speaking tour in 1989, several US cities declared Simon Nkoli Days, including San Francisco, Atlanta, and Manhattan.
 The following year, Nkoli spoke at the opening ceremony for Gay Games III in Vancouver, Canada.
 Along with Morris Kight, Nkoli served as Grand Marshal of the 1994 San Diego Pride.
-In October 1995, Nkoli and Phumzile Mtetwa were given an Equality Award for their gay rights activism at Stonewall's annual fundraising gala at the Royal Albert Hall.
+In October 1995, Nkoli and Mtetwa were given a Stonewall Equality Award for their gay rights activism.
 Posthumously, Nkoli was given the Felipa de Souza Award by the International Gay and Lesbian Human Rights Commission.